fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

         - `end_date` - a string indicating the end date for the last modified date range (inclusive) (MM/DD/YYYY)
     - `agency_codes` - an array of strings containing CGAC and FREC codes
     - `file_names` - an array of strings containing total or partial matches to file names (including timestamps), will match any file name including generated ones
-    - `submission_ids` - an array of integers or strings that limits the list of submissions to only ones created by users within the array.
+    - `user_ids` - an array of integers or strings that limits the list of submissions to only ones created by users within the array.

 ##### Response (JSON)